-5Enforcement
+Enforcement

-Violations of this Policy include, but are not limited to: accessing information and information processing facilities which the individual has no legitimate access to; enabling unauthorized individuals to access the information; disclosing information in a way which violates applicable policy, Policy or other relevant regulations or laws; or inappropriately modifying or destroying information.
+Violations of this Policy include but are not limited to: accessing information and information processing facilities to which the individual has no legitimate access; enabling unauthorized individuals to access the information; disclosing information in a way which violates applicable policy, Policy or other relevant regulations or laws; or inappropriately modifying or destroying information.
 Violations may result in access revocation, corrective action up to and including dismissal, and/or civil or criminal prosecution under applicable law.